Directing Your Gift

-A minimum gift of $25,000 is required to establish a new fund, but families are welcomed to contribute donations of any size to existing accounts.
+A minimum gift of $25,000 is required to establish a new fund, but families are welcome to contribute donations of any size to existing accounts.

 General Endowment Fund

-This is a restricted fund designed to provide a long-term, stable source of revenue for WC that is not dependent upon tuition.
+This restricted fund is designed to provide a long-term, stable source of revenue for WC that is not dependent upon tuition.

 Above and Beyond in Christ Fund